Best Books for 5th Grade by my 5th Grade Daughter

 1. The Great Wall of Lucy Wu by Wendy Shang

-I liked it because even through she thought things didn’t go her way, she ended up realizing how lucky she actually was.
+I liked it because even though she thought things didn’t go her way, she ended up realizing how lucky she actually was.

 To examine any book more closely at Amazon, please click on image of book.